nik-prajapati/Crisis_Avengers/README.md

 ### This project was built as a part of Smart India Hackathon 2023 and ***won the first prize*** for this problem statement among 7 finalist teams and 500 initial submissions from all over India.
 (PS Code: SIH1440)

 ### Our team and primary responsibilities:
-- Bhushan Jadhav - Leader Project Management and Database Administration
+- Bhushan Jadhav - Leader Project Management, App design and frontend devlopment
 - Mohammed Saad Belgi - Backend development
 - Sarthak Gharat - Backend development
 - Janhavi Deshmukh - UI Design and Frontend Development